dkadyrov/courses/content/Introduction to Python/Lectures/lecture1.md

 Python is an interpreted language, which means that Python code is executed line by line.

 The programs, also called scripts, are plain text files with the .py extension.
 You can run the programs through the following methods:
-- Running Python scripts from the command line or terminal by typing \texttt{python script.py} where script.py is the name of the script.
+- Running Python scripts from the command line or terminal by typing `python script.py` where script.py is the name of the script.
 - Within VSCode with the jupyter notebook extension or the debug tool

 ## Hello World!